Flaiba/Coevolution_of_cooperative_lifestyles_and_reduced_cancer_prevalence_in_mammals/README.md

 This repository includes the following main resources:

-Data: Raw datasets used in the analyses.
+Data: Raw datasets used in the analyses and the phylogenetic trees.
 Code: Scripts for reproducing the results presented in the manuscript.
 Info Tables: Information tables and figures that are included in the supplementary information.